Damián 666

 Leonardo Carrera Gómez (born July 9, 1961) is a Mexican professional wrestler best known under the name Damián 666.
+As of August 2026, he is signed to WWE, performing on its sister promotion Lucha Libre AAA Worldwide (AAA), where he is the manager of Los Perros del Mal.

 He has worked for World Championship Wrestling (WCW), Frontier Martial-Arts Wrestling (FMW), Consejo Mundial de Lucha Libre (CMLL), Asistencia Asesoría y Administración (AAA), World Wrestling Association (WWA) and various promotions on the Mexican independent circuit, including Perros del Mal Producciones (PdM).
 Carrera also worked under the ring name Galaxy in WCW, a masked Luchador.
 Carrera often teams with Halloween, leading to the formation of the team "Mexico's Most Wanted", which has worked extensively in North America for such promotions as Xtreme Pro Wrestling (XPW) and Revolution Pro Wrestling (RPW).
 Carrera's son currently wrestles on the international independent circuit as Bestia 666.

 Professional wrestling career

 Early career (1985–1991)

 Carrera made his debut in 1985 after being trained by Luis Canales, he would later receive additional training by Rey Misterio.
 Carrera's first ring persona was a masked persona called "Caballero 2000" (Spanish for "Knight 2000").
 After working as Caballero 2000 for a couple of years, Carrera's ring persona was recast in the fall of 1987.
 He became Ultraman II, patterned after the Japanese Tokusatsu TV show Ultraman, and worked as a successor for the now unmasked Ultraman (Milo Ventura).
 "Lucha Libre" Magazine renamed him Ultraman 2000 in 1988.
 Carrera began working for the Mexican wrestling promotion World Wrestling Association (WWA), where he teamed up with Aguila del América and Kiss to win the WWA World Trios Championship from Bill Anderson, Louie Spicolli and Tim Paterson (masked as Los Mercenarios Americanos) on December 12, 1991; this was Carrera's first title victory.